Testing the Scalar Triplet Solution to CDF's Fat $W$ Problem at the LHC: Introduction

 which are predicted in the Standard Model (SM) by electroweak (EW) precision data (EWPD).
 Importantly, studies so far show that improvements in parton density functions~\cite{Gao:2022wxk} and perturbative matrix elements~\cite{Martin:2022qiv,Isaacson:2022rts} cannot account for this large discrepancy.
 However, some SM explanations remain unexplored.
 For example: the difference may be due to high-twist power corrections that are normally neglected in perturbative calculations~\cite{Ellis:1982wd,Ellis:1982cd,Collins:2011zzd}.
 Alternatively, CDF's measurement of $M_W$ is ultimately a one-parameter fit of the $W$ boson's transverse mass.
 This distribution also depends on the $W$'s width $(\Gamma_W)$, and so a two-parameter fit of $(M_W,\Gamma_W)$ may reveal a shift in $\Gamma_W$.

 Since CDF's finding, numerous beyond the SM (BSM) solutions with varying complexity, novelty, and tenability have been proposed.
-One outlier among these scenarios is the Type~II Seesaw model for neutrino masses~\cite{Konetschny:1977bn,Magg:1980ut, Cheng:1980qt,Schechter:1980gr,Lazarides:1980nt, Mohapatra:1980yp}, which has long-predicted a shift in the $W$-to-$Z$ mass ratio.
+One outlier among these scenarios is the Type~II Seesaw model for neutrino masses~\cite{Konetschny:1977bn,Magg:1980ut, Cheng:1980qt,Schechter:1980gr,Lazarides:1980nt, Mohapatra:1980yp}, which has long predicted a shift in the $W$-to-$Z$ mass ratio.
 The model is characterized by the existence of colorless scalars $\Delta^{\pm\pm}, \Delta^\pm, \Delta^0, \xi^0$ that (i) form a triplet $(\hat{\Delta})$ under the weak gauge interaction, (ii) carry lepton number, and (iii) couple to EW gauge bosons and leptons at tree level.
 More relevantly, after electroweak symmetry breaking (EWSB), $\hat{\Delta}$ acquires a vacuum expectation value (vev) $v_\Delta = \sqrt{2}\langle\hat{\Delta}\rangle$ that reduces the $W$-to-$Z$ mass ratio at tree level~\cite{Ross:1975fq}, but at one loop the mass splittings of multiplets can \textit{increase} the ratio, and hence increase $M_W$~\cite{Lavoura:1993nq,Chun:2012jw}.

-Dedicated studies~\cite{Kanemura:2022ahw,Heeck:2022fvl,Ghosh:2022zqs,Bahl:2022gqg} point to a intriguing narrative~\cite{Heeck:2022fvl}: a vev above $1\MeV$ and scalar masses between $m_\Delta \sim 100\GeV$ and $300\GeV$ can not only resolve CDF's contention with EWPD but also evade constraints from direct searches by the ATLAS~\cite{ATLAS:2017xqs,ATLAS:2018ceg,ATLAS:2021jol,ATLAS:2022yzd} and CMS~\cite{CMS:2012dun,CMS:2016cpz} collaborations at the Large Hadron Collider (LHC) as well as evade constraints from searches for lepton-flavor-violating decays of charged leptons.
+Dedicated studies~\cite{Kanemura:2022ahw,Heeck:2022fvl,Ghosh:2022zqs,Bahl:2022gqg,Cheng:2022hbo} point to an intriguing narrative~\cite{Heeck:2022fvl}: a vev above $1\MeV$ and scalar masses between $m_\Delta \sim 100\GeV$ and $300\GeV$ cannot only resolve CDF's contention with EWPD but also evade constraints from direct searches by the ATLAS~\cite{ATLAS:2017xqs,ATLAS:2018ceg,ATLAS:2021jol,ATLAS:2022yzd} and CMS~\cite{CMS:2012dun,CMS:2016cpz} collaborations at the Large Hadron Collider (LHC) as well as evade constraints from searches for lepton-flavor-violating decays of charged leptons.